 Many of you have asked similar questions before, and it’s time for me to address this with a detailed post.

 I have seen coaching classes, especially those from overseas, that “oversell” the value of CMA certification in their home countries.
-Career prospects couldn’t be any higher with this qualification.
-The title can even land you a job right away.
+Career prospects shoot out of the roof with this qualification.
+The title can land you a job right away.

 In my opinion, no degree or certification can guarantee a job.